Our Blog

 Did California Ban Glocks?

 Many people assume California banned Glocks altogether after hearing that certain models soon can’t be purchased in the state.
-However, the truth is more nuanced than that.
-California did not ban the Glock brand altogether, and it is still potentially legal to own one of these firearms in certain circumstances, such as when it...
+However, the truth is more nuanced than that, and questions like are Glocks banned in California often come from misunderstandings about recent legislation.
+California did not ban the Glock brand altogether, and it is still...

 Read more